Mouwrice/thesis-typst/measurement_results.typ

   )
 ] <drum-regular-heavy-sta-table>

 @drum-regular-lite-sta-table, @drum-regular-full-sta-table and @drum-regular-heavy-sta-table clearly demonstrate that a larger model not only increases accuracy but also the signal stability.
 The effect is modest, with the most significant difference being the values going from the `LITE` model to the `FULL` model.
 This effect is also noticeable when viewing the inference visualization, where we can see that the `FULL` model provides a more stable result.
+The markers are less jittery and their movements are 'smoother'.

 ==== Conclusion